vinceallenvince/FloraJS/README.md

 Agents are highly configurable.
 For a complete list of options see the docs at http://vinceallenvince.github.io/FloraJS/docs/symbols/Agent.html

-For an example of the Agent's seek behavior, set 'followMouse' to 'true' when creating the Agent.
+For an example of an Agent's seek behavior, set 'followMouse' to 'true' when creating the Agent.

 ```html
 <!DOCTYPE html>